NewRoman/GITS/README.md

 ## For start production project:
-- yarn or npm install
+- type in terminal:$ yarn or npm install
-- node server.js
+- start server.js, type in terminal:$ node server.js
-- go to http://localhost:8888/login  in your browser
+- open the browser and go to http://localhost:8888/login